 Module #1 nears completion

-US ITER and contractor General Atomics recently achieved a major milestone in fabricating the ITER central solenoid, completing vacuum pressure impregnation (VPI) on the first production module.
+US ITER and contractor General Atomics recently achieved a major milestone in the fabrication of the ITER central solenoid, completing vacuum pressure impregnation (VPI) on the first production module.
 The VPI process is the penultimate step of fabrication that turns almost 6 km of carefully wound superconducting conductor into a structurally strong, electrically insulated electromagnet.

 The module fabrication team at the General Atomics Magnet Technology Center in Poway, California.
 Six stacked modules will form the 1,000-tonne central solenoid magnet.
 Photo: GA